Security Advisory · v1.0

 Why can't defenders just verify patches before applying them?

 Defenders also cannot leave a known High/Critical vulnerability unpatched.
 The published vulnerability is real.
 CISA is issuing directives.
+SLAs need to be met.
 The patch is mandatory.
 The attacker knows this -- that is what makes CLASP work.

-Traditional advice -- canary environments, reproducible builds, dependency pinning -- raises the bar for lazy attacks and is worth doing.
-It will not stop a well-planned CLASP.
+Traditional advice -- canary environments, reproducible builds, dependency pinning -- raises the bar for traditional attacks and is worth doing, but will not stop a well-planned CLASP attack.

 What defenses exist against CLASP?